dobots/camera_image_exporter/README.md

 ```

 ### 1.1 Launch the camera model
+Here we will launch the camera model.
+The camera model is a simple "Robot" which outputs a video stream as a topic.
 ```
 roslaunch camera_image_exporter spawn_model.launch
 ```
 The camera is launched but is not tracking any object.
 To track an object we will use the pos.py node.
+The pos.py node can be located in the ""scripts"" directory of this repository.

 To use this node you must give it an object to track.
 Open Gazebo and give it a model to track from the model list.
+Marked in the red square below:
 ![gazebo_models](https://user-images.githubusercontent.com/27964546/151209328-1fc4e32d-fb42-451a-a2a9-fed1ca7b86b3.png)

 For this example we will use the unit_box.
+To run the node pos.py, you must give at an object to follow.
+Thus the structure would be:
+ronsrun camera_image_exporter pos.py [object_name]

 ```
 rosrun camera_image_exporter pos.py unit_box
 ```

 If run correctly the camera is now linked to that object, and will also update its position if the object is moved.
+You may test this by manually moving the object in Gazebo:

 ### 1.2 Viewing the video stream
 If launched succesffuly the video stream topic can be viewed via:
 ```